melaniemkwon/Lets-Learn-COBOL/README.md

 ## WTF is COBOL?

 >An aging programming language known as COBOL underpins much of the U.S. financial industry, but it has fallen out of favor among coders.
-This sets up a problem when systems run into glitches or need updates, and companies no longer have COBOL experts on hand."
+This sets up a problem when systems run into glitches or need updates, and companies no longer have COBOL experts on hand.

-COBOL (aka Common Business-Oriented Language)=) was invented by Rear Admiral [Grace Hopper](http://www.women-inventors.com/Dr-Grace-Murray-Hopper.asp), a mathematician, programmer, and all-around badass bitch.
+COBOL (aka Common Business-Oriented Language) was invented by Rear Admiral [Grace Hopper](http://www.women-inventors.com/Dr-Grace-Murray-Hopper.asp), a mathematician, programmer, and all-around badass bitch.

 ## WHY SHOULD I CARE ABOUT SOME OLDASS LANGUAGE WRITTEN BY SOME RANDOM DEAD WOMAN?